JGrubb/open_finops_pipelines_bigquery/README.md

 Cloud billing data ingestion pipelines for AWS and Azure, loading from GCS into BigQuery.

+## Why This Exists

+Most FinOps platforms charge based on data volume or row counts.
+This project lets you load cloud billing data directly into BigQuery at infrastructure cost only - just GCS storage and BigQuery loading fees.
+You own your data, control your schema, and can query with standard SQL.

 ## Overview

 This project provides scheduled data pipelines that ingest multi-cloud billing data into BigQuery using manifest-based loading strategies.
 Built with DLT for state management and BigQuery native LOAD operations for performance.